OpenSTREAM-solvers/openstream/README.md

 # OpenSTREAM

-OpenSTREAM (Open Solvers for Two-phase flow Research, Engineering Analysis and Modeling) is a computational environment that provides several open-source, one-dimensional, multi-field, two-phase flow simulation frameworks designed to facilitate efficient and collaborative model development and validation.
+OpenSTREAM (**Open** **S**olvers for **T**wo-phase flow **R**esearch, **E**ngineering **A**nalysis and **M**odeling) is a computational environment that provides several open-source, one-dimensional, multi-field, two-phase flow simulation frameworks designed to facilitate efficient and collaborative model development and validation.

 These frameworks include a mixture solver, a two-fluid solver, a three-field solver, and an advanced four-field solver of annular two-phase flow.
-The implemented models support single-component, incompressible, steady-state and transient boiling two-phase flows in single straight channels developed under reasonable simplifying assumptions.
+The implemented models support single-component, compressible, steady-state and transient boiling two-phase flows in single straight channels developed under reasonable simplifying assumptions.
 Basic closure models have been implemented, subject to future improvements.

 OpenSTREAM is aimed at facilitating access to a two-phase flow simulation frameworks to support collaborative model development, performance evaluation, and validation across research institutions.